harshass124/AtliQ-Sales-Insight-Analysis/README.md

 I developed various report modes, including finance, sales, marketing, supply chain, and executive views, each tailored to provide insights specific to their respective fields.
 This is the Home view,
 ![Screenshot 2024-10-28 114320](https://github.com/user-attachments/assets/c2b38e3d-cd44-4edb-a499-26695c3407e9)
+# Executive View
+The executive view dashboard for AtliQ Hardware provides a concise summary of key business metrics, including net sales ($823.85M), gross margin (36.49%), net profit (-6.63%), and forecast accuracy (80.21%).
+It highlights regional performance, with India leading in sales, and shows revenue breakdowns by division and sales channels.
+The dashboard also tracks trends in revenue and market share from 2018 to 2022, along with top customers and products, offering a strategic overview in a single glance.